ysthakur/implicit-brainfuck/README.md

 # implicit-brainfuck

 Brainfuck interpreter using Scala implicits

-Scastie: https://scastie.scala-lang.org/ysthakur/9NJqhO9jToeQdhg7UyYnSA (hover over `foo` at the bottom to see the results)
+[Try it in Scastie](https://scastie.scala-lang.org/ysthakur/9NJqhO9jToeQdhg7UyYnSA/2) (hover over `foo` at the bottom to see the results)